PlasmaPy/PlasmaPy/docs/install.rst

 A ZIP_ file containing the source code for official releases of `plasmapy` can be obtained `from PyPI`_ or `from Zenodo`_.

-Alternatively, official releases since 0.7.0 can be downloaded from `PlasmaPy's GitHub Repository`_ by using the :guilabel:`Releases` tab.
+Alternatively, official releases since 0.7.0 can be downloaded from the releases_ page on `PlasmaPy's GitHub repository`_.

 Obtaining source code from GitHub
 ---------------------------------